navidrome/website/content/en/docs/getting-started/extauth-quickstart.md

 * Never run Navidrome as root
 * Properly secure UNIX sockets if used
 * Be careful with dynamic IP addresses in Docker environments
-* Ensure your reverse proxy is properly configured to set the authentication header and remove the same header from client requests
+* Ensure that your reverse proxy is properly configured to remove the authentication header if set by clients (some, but not all, do it by default; some do it by default only for specific header names)

 ## Troubleshooting